QuTech-Delft/FAIR-Python-script-template/README.md

 # FAIR Python script template (QSMM level 2)

 This repository provides a cookiecutter template to get started with a FAIR python script.
-This corrseponds to a QSSM level 2 project within QuTech.
+This corrseponds to a QSMM level 2 project within QuTech.
 Using this template will help the reliability of the code you use and develop.
 It will also help you to make your code more reusable and reproducible.
 For more information on the FAIR principles see [this page](https://www.go-fair.org/fair-principles/).
 For more information on best practices for software development at QuTech see [QuTech's data and software information site](https://qutech-delft.github.io/data-and-software-info/).

 ## Pre-requisites